PrinceCharming8626/PrinceCharming8626/README.md

-# **Hi there, I'm casanova, and this is my profile readme.**
+# **Hi there, I'm Prince Charming, and this is my profile readme.**
 # Some FAQs

 ## **Who are you?**

 Well, no-one special,person interested in computers and anime. \
+I like coding,watching anime,I also like cyber security/Ethical hacking
-For me i'm getting motivate for codding by watching anime I'm not a professional in any way whatsoever, I do things to have fun and cause its interesting.
+I'm not a professional in any way whatsoever, I do things to have fun and cause its interesting.

 ## **What are you doing currently?
 What are you learning?**